franckessi237/Workspace_Symfony/README.md

 # Workspace_Symfony
-Firstly, the blog.
-Articles will be displayed on the home page, 10 per page.
-The rest will be accessible via a pagination.
-The page in question will have a keyword search system (within the title and tags) and a filter (via the categories attached to the articles).
-When the user clicks on an article, he/she will be directed to the page of the article in question.
-The user can also decide to like the article if they wish.
-They can also share the article via the main social networks (Facebook, Twitter) by clicking on the buttons provided for this purpose.
-An article can also be scheduled in advance for a specific date and time.
-An article will be defined by: a unique identifier*, a title*, an image, a content*, its status (published, draft), a marker allowing to know if this article has atready been reported to users (Mailchimp mailing, instagram & Facebook publication), a list of tags, a list of categories (with a primary category if there are several categories), the list of comments of the article, an author (user), an update date and a creation date*
-Articles can be viewed and shared by any type of user.
-However, only logged-in users will be able to like the articles. wcategorles
+Firstly, let's clarify the text while retaining its objectives and language:

+Blog Section:
+The blog's home page will showcase 10 articles with pagination for additional content.
+A keyword search (within titles and tags) and a filter (via article categories) will enhance user navigation.
+Clicking on an article directs the user to its dedicated page.
+Users can like and share articles on Facebook and Twitter.
+Articles can be scheduled for future publication.
+Each article is identified by a unique identifier, title, image, content, status (published or draft), reporting marker (Mailchimp, Instagram, Facebook), tags, categories, comments, author, update date, and creation date.
+All users can view and share articles, but only logged-in users can like them.

+Categories:
-To talk about categories, we want each category to display the articles related to it.
-The view in question will follow the same model as the blog page.
-A category will be defined by: a unique identifier*, a name*, a description, the list of articles and a creation date*.
+Categories will display related articles, following the blog page model.
+Each category has a unique identifier, name, description, list of articles, and creation date.

-The tags
-At the level of labels, the system will be similar to that of categories.
-However, there will be no "primary label" system.
-§ Comments
-Concerning comments, they will be present under the article.
-A logged-in user will therefore be able to write one or more comments under an article.
-A user will be able to reply to another user's comment, and even like it if they wish.
-There will be a limit of 20 replies per comment.
+Tags:
+Similar to categories, the tag system lacks a "primary tag" concept.

+Comments:
-Only logged-in users will be able to post a comment, like a comment and reply to it.
-On the other hand, all users will be able to view comments.
+Comments appear below articles, allowing logged-in users to post, like, and reply (up to 20 replies per comment).
+All users can view comments.

-The login and registration system
-Users will be able to create a user account and subsequently log in, in order to access additional features.
-They will have the option of logging in with the basic system, or using the Google login.
-It will not be possible to have a "classic" account and a "Google" account with the same email address.
-The user will have to make a choice.
-During the classic registration, he will have to validate his account with an email address verification system.
-They will also be able to regenerate a password if they forget it.
+Login and Registration:
-A user will be defined by a unique identifier*, an email*, a surname, a first name*, a password*, an avatar, a list of roles*, a date of account creation*.
+Users create and log in to accounts with either a basic system or Google login.
+One email address can't have both account types.
+Classic registration requires email address verification.
+Users can regenerate forgotten passwords.
+A user is defined by a unique identifier, email, surname, first name, password, avatar, list of roles, and date of account creation.

-The user account

-The logged-in user will also be able to manage his account.
-He will be able to modify all the information of his account (information, password).
-The user will also have a history of their activity (viewing an article, liking an article, posting a comment, replying to a comment, liking a comment).

-The user can choose to make his account public.
-Other users will then have access to their information (excluding their password) as well as their history.
+User Account:
+Logged-in users can manage account details and view activity history, which includes article views, liked articles, posted comments, replied comments, and liked comments.
+Users can choose to make their accounts public, sharing information (excluding passwords) and history with other users.

-Notification system
+Notification System:

-Notifications will be sent to users and administrators based on certain actins.

-For classic users, a notification will be sent when: a new article is published, a reply is made to one of the user's comments (or a like of one of these comments).

-An administrator will receive the same notifications, but with the addition of: a notification for each like to an article, for a contact form submitted, when a new user registers

-a The administration part
+Users and administrators receive notifications for new article publications and replies or likes on their comments.
+Administrators also receive notifications for article likes, contact form submissions, and new user registrations.

+Administration Part:
-The Back-Office will manage all the entities of the website.
+The Back-Office manages all website entities and facilitates manual email campaigns via Mailchimp for article publication.

-We will also want to set up a manual email from the Back-Office when the article is published.
-For this, we will use a Mailchimp campaign (in order to collect the campaign data, but also in order to facilitate the mass sending of emails).

-The contact form
+Contact Form:

-The site will also provide a contact form.
-This Form will contain several fields: name*, surname, email address*, subject*, message*.
-If the user is logged in, then
+The contact form includes fields for name, surname, email address, subject, and message.
+If the user is logged in, additional details are included.

-"About" page
+About Page:
-The "About" page will contain information about the site designer.
-It will be in French and English.
+The "About" page, in both French and English, provides information about the site designer.

-Other features
+Additional Features:
-The site will display in its Header the weather of the day according to the user's location.
-If the user declines the location request, the weather for Rennes will be displayed.
+The site's header displays daily weather based on the user's location.
+If location access is denied, the weather for Rennes is displayed.